Gators backup QB arrested on child porn charges, suspended from team

 When detectives interviewed him, Kitna said he remembered sharing the two images but believed them to be "legal" since he found them online, police said.

-Kitna said he received an email from Discord that his account had been deactivated for a violation of the terms of service.
+Kitna claimed he received an email from Discord that his account had been deactivated for a violation of the terms of service.

 Police said when they obtained a warrant to search his electronic devices, they found three more images of pornographic material involving a child.

-"We are shocked and saddened to hear of the news involving Jalen Kitna," the team said in a statement.
+"We are shocked and saddened to hear of the news involving Jalen Kitna," the University Athletic Association said in a statement.
 "These are extremely serious charges and the University of Florida and the UAA have zero tolerance for such behavior.
 Jalen has been suspended indefinitely from the football program."

 Kitna appeared in four games this season, most notably in Florida's 52-17 win over Eastern Washington last month, when he completed 8-of-12 passes for 152 yards and a touchdown.
-He is 10-of-14 for 181 yards and a score on the season.
+He is 10-of-14 for 181 yards and a score so far this season.

-The redshirt freshman from Washington is the son of longtime NFL quarterback Jon Kitna.
+The redshirt freshman from Washington is the son of former longtime NFL quarterback Jon Kitna.

 Scripps Only Content 2022